Simplicity of algebras and $C^*$-algebras of self-similar groupoids: Simplicity of ample groupoid C* -algebras

 where $\text{supp}(f)$ is the subset $\mathcal{G}$ which is not sent to $0$.
-The connection between essential ideals of Steinberg algebras and essential ideals of contracted inverse semigroup algebras is as follows.
+The connection between singular ideals of Steinberg algebras and singular ideals of contracted inverse semigroup algebras is as follows.
 Associated to any inverse semigroup $S$ is the \textit{tight groupoid} \cite{exel2008inversesemigroupscombinatorialcalgebras} $\mathcal{G}_{T}(S)$ which turns out to be ample.
 It is shown in \cite[Corollary 2.14]{Steinbergandnora2020simplicityinversesemigroupetale} that the Steinberg algebra $K\mathcal{G}_{T}(S)$ of the tight groupoid of the inverse semigroup with zero $S$ is isomorphic to the quotient of the contracted inverse semigroup algebra by the tight ideal, $\faktor{K_0S}{\TightIdeal}$.
-The essential ideal $\mathcal{J}_K$ of the Steinberg algebra is identified with the image of the essential ideal $\EssentialIdeal$ under the quotient map, hence the coordinating nomenclature.
+The singular ideal $\mathcal{J}_K$ of the Steinberg algebra is identified with the image of the singular ideal $\SingularIdeal$ under the quotient map, hence the coordinating nomenclature.

-Let $S=S_{(G,\PathSet)}$ be the inverse semigroup associated to some self-similar groupoid $(G,\PathSet)$ as in Definition \ref{Def: Associated Inv SG}.
+Let $S=S_{(G, \Gamma)}$ be the inverse semigroup associated to some self-similar groupoid $(G, \Gamma)$ as in Definition \ref{Def: Associated Inv SG}.
 The tight groupoid of $S$ may be recovered from the action of $G$ on $\PathSet$ as follows.
 Recall the action of $S$ on $\PathSet$ given in Section \ref{Sec: Preliminaries}.
 This action naturally extends to an action of $S$ on $\Gamma^\omega$ by partial homeomorphisms.
 We equip $\Gamma^\omega$ with a topology generated by the basis of open sets of the form $q\Gamma^\omega$ where $q\in \PathSet$.
 Let $\mathcal{G}(S, \Gamma^{\omega})$ be the groupoid of germs of this action, as constructed in \cite{exel2008inversesemigroupscombinatorialcalgebras}.
-Explicitly, the groupoid of germs is,
+Explicitly, the groupoid of germs is

 where $(s,\mathfrak{p})\asymp(t,\mathfrak{q})$ if and only if $\mathfrak{p}=\mathfrak{q}$ and there exists some prefix $w$ of $\mathfrak{p}$ such that $s$ and $t$ agree on $w\Gamma^\omega$.
 The $\asymp$-equivalence class of $(s,\mathfrak{p})$ is denoted by $[s,\mathfrak{p}]$ and is also called the germ of $(s,\mathfrak{p})$.
 The relation $\asymp$ is known as the germ relation.
 The multiplication of $\mathcal{G}$ is given by $[s,t(\mathfrak{p})][t,\mathfrak{p}]=[st,\mathfrak{p}]$, the inverse given by $[s,\mathfrak{p}]^{-1}=[s^*,s(\mathfrak{p})]$, and the source map given by $\source([s,\mathfrak{p}])=[s^*s,\mathfrak{p}]$.